Symbol-Level Precoding Through the Lens of Zero Forcing and Vector Perturbation: SLP Schemes for TTP Minimization

 Observe that Problem~\eqref{eq:proj1} is separable w.r.t. each coordinate $i = 1,\dots,K$ and also w.r.t. the real and imaginary components.
 Hence, solving Problem~\eqref{eq:proj1} amounts to solving $2K$ independent subproblems, and all the subproblems share the same structure as follows

 We outline how Problem \eqref{eq:proj2} is solved.
 The idea is to first eliminate the variables $u_t$'s by plugging the solutions of $u_t$'s given $d$ into \eqref{eq:proj2}.
 The resulting problem for $d$ is to solve a series of one-dimensional quadratic programs over different intervals, which admit closed-form solutions.
 By comparing all solutions of $d$ over all the intervals, the one that gives the smallest objective value is the projection solution.
-We show the projection solution in Algorithm~\ref{AL_pro} and the mathematical details are shown in Appendix~\ref{app:alg1}.
+We show the projection solution in Algorithm~\ref{AL_pro} and relegate the mathematical details to Appendix \ref{app:alg1_proof}.

+Table~\ref{tb:computation} summarizes the per-iteration complexities of the PG method for Problem \eqref{eq:phi} and the APG method for Problem \eqref{eq:TTP_nophase}.
+It is worth noting that the computations of the gradient and projection operations contribute to the main complexity.